-1 2 5.
-Represent the Board of Supervisors in the Community of Practice established in accordance with the Fairfax County Tree Action Plan.
-3 4 6.
-Provide outreach on behalf of the Board of Supervisors to private organizations 5 and county citizens regarding the benefits of protecting, improving, and 6 expanding Fairfax County's urban forest.
-7 8 9 (b) Au thority and Establishment.
-10 1 The Tree Commission was established in conformance with an action adopted by 11 1. the Board of Supervisors on June 18, 1973, and amended on July 30, 1973, which 12 action became effective on August 1, 1973.
-12 action became effective on August 1, 1975.
-13 2 The official title of this commission is the 'Fairfax County Tree Commission'.
-15 ۷.
-The official fife of this commission is the Tantax County free Commission.
-16 (a) M{a} mbership.
-17 (C) Me mver snip.
-18 1 The Board of Supervisors appoints the Tree Commission members.
-The Tree 19 1.
-Commission may have no more than fifteen (15) members of the following 20 composition: ten (10) citizens of the County chosen for their knowledge and 20 experience in the field of arboriculture or related fields nominated to represent 22 each magisterial district and one at-large seat; and one representative from each of 22 the following: Fairfax County Environmental Quality Advisory Council, Northern 23 24 Virginia Soil and Water Conservation District, Fairfax County Park Authority, 24 Fairfax County Office of Virginia Cooperative Extension, and Virginia 23 26 Department of Forestry.
-Magisterial district representatives will be nominated by 20 their District Supervisor and must live in the district they represent.
-The at-large 27 28 29 seat will be nominated by the Chair of the Board of Supervisors and must be a 29 30 Fairfax County resident.
-31 2 Citizen members of the Commission are appointed to serve for a three (3) year 32 ۷. term or until their successor has been appointed.
-An appointed successor to a 33 vacancy serves only the unexpired portion of the term.
-Members may be 33 34 34 35 reappointed to successive terms.
-2 If a member is absent for three (3) consecutive meetings without sufficient cause, 36 5.
-37 a letter will be sent to the Chairman of the Board of Supervisors asking for 38 replacement of that member.
-39 40 4 The new evel on and exection on with drawed of easy or all meanshare of the Trees 40 4.
-The removal or resignation or withdrawal of any or all members of the Tree 41 Commission does not result in the dissolution of the Tree Commission.
-42 43 (d) Off jicers.
-44 1 The True Commission must have a Chain 117' Of the Chain 45 1.
-The Tree Commission must have a Chairperson, and Vice-Chairperson, Secretary, 46 and such other officers that the Tree Commission elects from time to time.
-47
+5. Represent the Board of Supervisors in the Con • 2 accordance with the Fairfax County Tree Action 3 on Plan.
+6. Provide outreach on behalf of the Board of Sugand county citizens regarding the benefits of personal expanding Fairfax County's urban forest. • 7 8 (b) Authority and Establishment.
+9 10 1.
+The Tree Commission was established in conf formance with an action adopted by the Board of Supervisors on June 18, 1973, an 12 action became effective on August 1, 1973. d amended on July 30, 1773, which 13 14 2.
+The official title of this commission is the 'Fair rfax County Tree Commission' 15 That County Tree Commission.
+16 (c) Membership.
+17 1.
+The Board of Supervisors appoints the Tree Co ommission members.
+The Tree Commission may have no more than fifteen (1 20 composition: ten (10) citizens of the County el · · 21 experience in the field of arboriculture or relat • 22 each magisterial district and one at-large seat; - the following: Fairfax County Environmental C Virginia Soil and Water Conservation District, 25 Fairfax County Office of Virginia Cooperative Extension, and Virginia Department of Forestry.
+Magisterial district re presentatives will be nominated by 27 their District Supervisor and must live in the d istrict they represent.
+The at-large seat will be nominated by the Chair of the Boa rd of Supervisors and must be a 29 Fairfax County resident.
+30 2.
+Citizen members of the Commission are appoint ' / • term or until their successor has been appointe vacancy serves only the unexpired portion of t he term.
+Members may be reappointed to successive terms.
+35 36 3.
+If a member is absent for three (3) consecutive a letter will be sent to the Chairman of the Boa ard of Supervisors asking for replacement of that member.
+39 11 1 0.1 75 4.
+The removal or resignation or withdrawal of an of the Tree Commission.
+Commission does not result in the dissolution 42 42 43 (d) Officers .
+42 43 (d) Officers.
+44 n and Vice Chairperson Secretary 42 43 (d) Officers .